10/31/2024

 speaker

-please.
-The next question is from Stefan who reads from Adobe.
+The next question is from Stefan Huri from Adobe HF.
 Please go ahead.

 speaker

-Yes.
-Hello.
-Good morning, everyone.
-You have described the change in dynamic of the of the market.
-Can you please update us on your vision on your targets for for silicon carbide for for this year and the following year?
+Yes, hello, good morning, everyone.
+You have described the change in dynamic of the EV market.
+Can you please update us on your vision, on your targets for silicon carbide for this year and the following years?
 Thank you.

 speaker

-OK, thank you for the question.
-Clearly, considering, let's say, the change that we have seen in terms of dynamics, specifically the fact that fully battery operated electric vehicles has decreased compared to what was the expectation in 2023.
-And these reduction is going through linearly in the next year.
-This has an impact for us in 2024.
-That, as you remember, we're expecting to be in the range of one point three billion dollars.
-Now expected to land the year at one point 15, one point two billion dollars.
-So reflecting this change in terms of mix in terms of electrification.
-Now, we do believe that the trends going forward.
-So if we expand the rise on up to 230, we believe that the trend for education of mobility remains.
-And as I was saying before, if we go outside, we see also community service or industry for what is related to silicon carbide.
-So we still believe that our ambition to reach to go over the five billion dollars by 2030 is there because and this is linked to a market share.
-We do expect to be in the range between 30 to 33 percent.
-So, yes, there is a slowdown, but the long term ambition towards 2030 is remaining at the level that you were expecting.
-I hope that is answered.
+Okay, thank you for the question.
+Clearly, considering, let's say, the change that we have seen in terms of dynamics in going specifically the fact that fully battery operated electric vehicles has decreased compared to what was the expectation in 2023.
+And this reduction is going through linearly in the next year.
+This has an impact for us in 2024 that, as you remember, we're expecting to be in the range of $1.3 billion. now expected to land the year at 1.15 1.2 billion dollars so reflecting this change in terms of mix in terms of electrification now we do believe that the trends going forward so if you expand the horizon up to 230 we believe that the trend for education of mobility remains And as I was saying before, if we go outside, we see also opportunity in AI servers or industrial for what is related to Silicon Valley.
+So we still believe that our ambition to reach, to go over the $5 billion by 2030 is there because, and this is linked to market share that we do expect to be in the range between 30 to 33%.
+So yes, there is a slowdown, but the long-term ambition towards 2030 at the level that you were expecting.
+I hope that this answers your question.

 speaker

 Yeah, well, in fact, you also talked about 2025.
-I think you were targeting two billion, but I think you decreased the target to one point eight.
+I think you were targeting 2 billion, but I think you decreased this target to 1.8.
 So that was also the question.
 What do you see for next year?

 speaker

-We no longer expect to grow the five hundred million dollars, but due to the short term uncertainty, we will provide better visibility at a later stage.
-Now it's too early to come to further comments.
+We no longer expect to grow the $500 million, but due to the short-term uncertainty, we will provide better visibility at a later stage.
+Now it's too early to further comment.

 speaker

-OK, thank you very much.
-And if I may have a follow up, it's a specific question on the evolution of the of the tax environment, notably in France, where you've got significant operations.
-Have you thought already about the potential impact on your on the evolution of your tax rate of the of the new tax, let's say, increase in France coming?
+Thank you very much.
+If I may, I have a follow-up.
+It's a specific question on the evolution of the tax environment, notably in France, where you've got significant operations.
+Have you thought already about the potential impact on the evolution of your tax rate, of the new tax, let's say, increase in France coming?

 speaker

-Well, as you know, in these kind of things, it's always a little bit difficult because there are many ingredients, let's say, that are combining together.
-Of course, it depends also how the distribution of the profit of the companies is among the various, let's say, countries, a jurisdiction.
-Definitely, yes, you see that today our tax rate will be in the range of 17 percent.
-We mean that more or less the impact that we may have if the law is enacted has been announced.
-We need also to look in detail.
-So what is that will happen?
-We may have an impact that will be below one percentage point on our tax rate.
+But as you know, in this kind of things, it's always a little bit difficult because there are many ingredients, let's say, that are combining together.
+Of course, it depends also how the distribution of the profit of the company is among the various, let's say, countries and jurisdictions.
+Definitely, yes.
+You see that today our tax rate will be in the range of 17% within that more or less the impact that we may have if the law is enacted as has been announced.
+We need also to look in details how this will happen, but we may have an impact that will be below one percentage point on our tax rate.

 speaker